Home Poetry About Events Workshops A fracking conspiracy Poetic Portraits Instructions Shop Gallery Contact

 He climbed upon his horse and he galloped through the blizzard.

-And at the doors of magic school he breathed a happy sigh:
+And at the gates of Jordan he was opened like a sigh:

-His father had been waiting with a tear in his eye.
+His dad was standing; waiting, with a tear in his eye.

-They looked at one another with the knowledge of the heart.
+They looked at one another with the wisdom of the heart.

 They knew they’d shared this journey, absolutely, from its start.

-And now the wizards cast their spells in unity and joy,
+And now the wizards cast their spells TOGETHER, full of joy,

 Knowing they are also just a father and his boy.